Note: Best Practices's revenues are gauged from an analysis of company filings.

 industry and company's robustness during the last recession estimates its ability to weather future recessions.

-Market Share of Competition: Best Practices vs. Largest Competitors
+Market Share of Best Practices's Largest Competitors

 A competitive analysis shows these companies are in the same general field as Best Practices, even though they may not compete head-to-head.